null

 Days later, YouTube sent my lawyer a super vague, 2-sentence reply that said A report was made against a video claiming the merchandise was counterfeit:

-My lawyer was absolutely shocked that "someone" could anonymously flag 1 video and *claim* something was not legitimate and a-10-year-old account would be completely banned without ever giving the business a chance to show proof the merchandise is real.
-He said he's never seen anything like this in the 22+ years hes been practicing law.
+There was no YouTube phone number to call, no address to write to, no way to file a rebuttal and no information regarding who made the complaint or which video they flagged.
+My lawyer was absolutely shocked that "someone" could anonymously flag 1 video and claim something was not legitimate and a 10-year-old account would be completely banned without ever giving the business a chance to show proof the merchandise is real.
+He said he's never seen anything like this in the 22+ years he's been practicing law.
 We had to figure out a way to fight this...

-I decided it would make the most sense to get copies of all of my legal contracts with designers to buy their store leftovers (liquidations).
+I decided it would make the most sense to get copies of all of my contracts with designers to buy their store leftovers (liquidations).
 My lawyer then sent YouTube all of our contracts with Sears, Costco, Walmart, Target, M*CYS, Bl**mingdales and more.
 I even compiled receipts and bank statements from Nordstom, SAKS, Bath & Body Works, Yankee Candle, Victorias Secret and every single supplier I could think of that I have bought from in hopes that the unknown video the anonymous person reported contained merchandise I was providing documentation for.

 We also provided YouTube with phone numbers and email addresses so they could directly contact our suppliers and see that we have permission to sell all of the authentic merchandise we carry.
 We sent YouTube years worth of bank statements that prove we have paid millions of dollars to designer stores to buy their leftover stock.
 We again assumed that once YouTube sees this overwhelming evidence they would at least contact us, or, hopefully just restore our account.